ray155093/azure-docs.zh-tw/articles/service-fabric/service-fabric-cluster-scale-up-down.md

 <properties
-   pageTitle="相應縮小或放大 Service Fabric 叢集 | Microsoft Azure" description="設定每個節點類型/VM 擴展集的自動調整規模規則，以相應縮小或放大 Service Fabric 叢集使其符合需求。新增或移除 Service Fabric 叢集的節點"
+   pageTitle="Scale a Service Fabric cluster in or out | Microsoft Azure" description="Scale a Service Fabric cluster in or out to match demand by setting auto-scale rules for each node type/VM scale set.
+Add or remove nodes to a Service Fabric cluster" services="service-fabric" documentationCenter=".net" authors="ChackDan"
-   services="service-fabric"
-   documentationCenter=".net"
-   authors="ChackDan"